mandeepika/ActivitreeFlutter/README.md

-# activitree_edu_flutter

-A new Flutter project.
+# Activitree Edu Flutter Mobile App

+- This project is built with [Flutter](https://flutter.dev)

 ## Getting Started

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first time developing a Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)